 Reading and Phonics

-At Our Lady’s, we place a high priority on developing skills to enable our children to become competent and fluent readers, and to promote a lifelong love of reading for pleasure.
-Our curriculum is underpinned by the use of Quality Texts which facilitate teachers in the planning of effective literacy units with purposeful learning outcomes for the children.
+At Our Lady’s Catholic Primary School, we place a high priority on developing strong language comprehension skills and a secure understanding of synthetic phonics which will enable our children to become competent and fluent readers, and promote a lifelong love of reading for pleasure.

 During Shared Reading, the teacher will demonstrate how to use a range of comprehension strategies (for example, model active engagement with the text; rehearsing prior knowledge; demonstrate how fluent readers monitor and clarify their understanding; plan opportunities to interpret and respond to the text; teach strategies for using inference and deduction).